 Newburgh Enlarged City School District (NY), Newark Public Schools (NJ) Featured as Top-Performing School Districts in Annual School Breakfast Participation Scorecard

-Alexandria, Va. – February 14, 2017 — Newburgh Enlarged School City District (N.Y.) and Newark Public Schools (N.J.) were featured in the annual School Breakfast: Making it Work in Large School Districts report released today by the Food Research & Action Center (FRAC, a national anti-hunger advocacy group).
+Alexandria, Va. – February 14, 2017 — Newburgh Enlarged School City District (N.Y.) and Newark Public Schools (N.J.) were with articles in the annual School Breakfast: Making it Work in Large School Districts report released today by the Food Research & Action Center (FRAC, a national anti-hunger advocacy group).

 The report examines School Breakfast Program participation rates and trends in 73 of America’s largest school districts.
 These districts saw a net increase of 101,548 students eating school breakfast in the school year 2015–2016, compared to the prior school year.